Decentralized Water Treatment & Supply System

 Applications of the Decentralized Water Treatment & Supply System

-Wellthy’s decentralized water treatment & supply system business is aimed at realizing safe, stable water supply for everyday use, helping secure an uninterrupted water supply at times of natural disaster, and supporting the business continuity of its customers.
+MCAS’s decentralized water treatment & supply system business is aimed at realizing safe, stable water supply for everyday use, helping secure an uninterrupted water supply at times of natural disaster and supporting the business continuity of its customers.

 Clean Water and Agriculture Promotion Project in Kenya